CY83R-3X71NC710N/TeleSync/README.md

 TSA stands for TeleSync Archive and is in the preview of the files you upload.

+# How to download?:

+Running a powershell window in the folder simply run python download.ps1

 # Resources:
 ```
 https://7-zip.org/download.html (Install on windows before running script this is used for the file operations)